alexle123/alexle123/README.md

 #### About Me

-I'm interested in exciting products & software development and recently graduated from UC Davis!
+I'm interested in exciting products & software development, and recently graduated from UC Davis!

 Find out more about me by visiting [my website](http://alexle.me/)